mjordan/islandora_workbench_docs/docs/development_guide.md

 A defensive coding strategy to ensure that changes in the client-side Workbench code that depend on changes in the server-side Integration module will work is, within the Workbench code, invoke the `check_integration_module_version()` function to check the Integration module's version number and use conditional logic to execute the new Workbench code only if the Integration module's version number meets or exceeds a version number string defined in that section of the Workbench code (e.g., the new Workbench feature requires version 1.1.3 of the Integration module).
 Under the hood, this function queries `/islandora_workbench_integration/version` on the target Drupal to get the Integration module's version number, although as a developer all you need to do is invoke the `check_integration_module_version()` function and inspect its return value.
 In this example, your code would compare the Integration module's version number with 1.1.3 (possibly using the `convert_semver_to_number()` utility function) and include logic so that it only executes if the minimum Integration module version is met.

+!!! note
-Note that some Views required by Islandora Workbench are defined by users and not by the Islandora Workbench Integration module.
+    Some Views used by Islandora Workbench are defined by users and not by the Islandora Workbench Integration module.
 Specifically, Views described in the "[Generating CSV files](https://mjordan.github.io/islandora_workbench_docs/generating_csv_files/)" documentation are created by users.